Summary of Skogstekniska Klustret

 The companies in the cluster employ 1,100 people.
 Hence, the cluster accounts for half of the jobs provided by forestry technology companies in Sweden.
 The cluster companies also engage around 1,000 subcontractors from other industries.

-The combined turnover of the companies amounts to SEK 3.2 billion, of which SEK 2.6 billion relates to forestry technology.
+The combined turnover of the companies amounts to SEK 5.2 billion.
 More than half of sales are exports.

 By means of cooperation within the cluster, the companies jointly benefit from shrewd management.
 Experience of development and manufacturing forestry machinery accumulated over a long period provides a basis for new and innovative products.